 God raised him from the dead – Human beings may have killed Jesus, but God brought him back to life.

-Freeing him from the agony of death – The expression means ‘birth pangs’.
+Having released him from the pains of death – The expression means ‘birth pangs’.
 ‘In a remarkable mixed metaphor, death’s agony became its birth pangs: death was in labor and unable to hold back the “delivery” of Jesus.’
 (IVP Commentary)

 ‘Peter began with a public proclamation of the resurrection at a time when it could be verified by many witnesses.
 This was a powerful statement, because many of the people listening to Peter’s words had been in Jerusalem 50 days earlier at Passover and may have seen or heard about the crucifixion and resurrection of this “great teacher.”
 Jesus’ resurrection was the ultimate sign that what he said about himself was true.
 Without the resurrection, we would have no reason to believe in Jesus.’
 (1 Cor 15:14) (Life Application)